Aaron98990/ways-of-the-game/restarts.md

 > - kicking or carrying the ball away, or provoking a confrontation by deliberately touching the ball after the referee has stopped play
 > - taking a free kick from the wrong position to force a retake

+Taking a non-quick free kick in or near the penalty area, if a player significantly moves the ball to gain an advantage this is considered delaying the restart.
+Instead of giving a warning or card, it is usually better to move the ball in a sigificantlly worse position from the original position.

 Time-wasting often falls into this category.
 The referee must be aware that in close games, the winning team will try to go slower and should push the team to go faster.
 If they ignore those commands, the referee should not hesitate on punishing the offense.
 - [A player attempts to waste time by taking over 30 seconds to take a free kick and is cautioned.](https://www.youtube.com/watch?v=DDBtmd86jPc&list=PL4OiywE4asSeoUa31AgCWC5tauGkE4uFj&index=10)
 - [The player keeps dribbling the ball although the restart belongs to the other team.
 The player is cautioned.](https://www.youtube.com/watch?v=IsPq6DlxrG0&list=PL4OiywE4asSeoUa31AgCWC5tauGkE4uFj&index=18)
 - [The player provokes a confrontation by blocking the opponent from getting the ball to restart play.
 The player should be cautioned.](https://youtu.be/5OJfbYQtKtk?t=4061)
 - [The player provokes a confrontation by holding onto the ball.
 The player should be cautioned.](https://youtu.be/5eRf_iP_zK8?feature=shared&t=567)

-The referee channel has a list of 21 videos of examples of this that are available [here](https://www.youtube.com/playlist?list=PL4OiywE4asSeoUa31AgCWC5tauGkE4uFj).
-I allow one delaying the restart warning per team unless it was stopping a promising attack before the caution when it happens to set the tone for the match esspeically when they claim they have the right to be there [like in this video](https://youtu.be/8TvZw_QvGtg?feature=shared&t=4m33s).
+- 21 videos of examples of this that are available [here](https://www.youtube.com/playlist?list=PL4OiywE4asSeoUa31AgCWC5tauGkE4uFj).

+I default to one delaying the restart warning per team before the delaying the restart caution unless blatant.
+When a player says they have the right to delay the restart, I just caution them without warning [like in this video](https://youtu.be/8TvZw_QvGtg?feature=shared&t=4m33s).
+When a player  delays a restart that would of led to a promising attack, I just caution them without warning.

 For goal kicks and throw-ins only, the referee uses the five second countdown if a team takes to long.
-If the restart has not been taken at the end countdown, the goal kick becomes a corner kick for the opposing team at the nearest corner area to where the ball was or the throw-in is taken by the same team in the same position.
+If the restart has not been taken at the end countdown, the goal kick becomes a corner kick for the opposing team at the nearest corner area to where the ball was or the throw-in is taken by the oppossing team in the same position.

 > If a player is unfairly delaying the taking of a [throw-in or goal kick] for their team, the referee will whistle and signal the start of a five-second countdown.
 The referee will visually count down the five seconds with a raised hand, and if the [throw-in or goal kick] has not been taken by the end of the five seconds, it is awarded to the opposing team [and if it was a goal kick, it becomes a corner kick].
 The offending player is cautioned only if they excessively delay the restart after the [five-second countdown]. * Law 15 and 16